susanjibo/aquarium-example/README.md

 ## 06: Single-Shot Look-At

 The `LookAt` behavior has two modes.
 In this example, the behavior is set to *single-shot*, which means that `getTarget` is called once, and the behavior succeeds once Jibo does a best-effort to look at that target. `TimeoutJs` is a behavior that does nothing for an amount of time.
+The whole sequence is repeated.

+## 07: Continuous-Mode Look-At

+Here, `LookAt` is set to be continuous-mode.
+This means that `getTarget` will be called every frame to ask for a new target.
+In this mode, the behavior never succeeds.
+That is, it will always remain *in progress* until a decorator forces it to succeed or fail, or if a parent explicitly stops it.

+## 08: Idle

+This is very similar to example 06.
+But the look at sequence is also in parallel with an other sequence that makes Jibo blink at random intervals.

+## 09: Switch

+A `Switch` is how behavior trees deal with branching logic. `Switch` is very similar to a switch/case statement.
+The `Switch` will play its children in sequence until one succeeds.
+The `Case` decorator can fail a behavior before it's even started if its conditional returns false.

+In this example, an `ExecuteScript` behavior, sets a property on `notepad` that the `Case` decorators can check against.
+Thus, one of two animations will be played.